Convert Kilonewton-meters to Kilogram-force-centimeters

 How do I convert Kilonewton-meters to Kilogram-force-centimeters?

-A metric unit of torque equal to 1,000 newton-meters.
+A metric unit of torque/moment equal to exactly 1,000 newton-meters.
 To convert Kilonewton-meters to Kilogram-force-centimeters, multiply by 10197.2.
 For example, 25 kN·m equals 254929 kgf·cm.

 How many Kilogram-force-centimeters are in 1 Kilonewton-meter?